joinbox/guidelines/styleguide/git/commit-messages.md

 - feat: A feature
 - fix: A bug fix
 - refactor: A code change that neither fixes a bug nor adds a feature
-- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- style: Changes that do not change the code (white-space, formatting, missing semi-colons, etc)
 - test: Adding missing tests or correcting existing test

 ## Summary